ioBroker/ioBroker.sayit/README.md

 Actual Yandex supports only russian.

+To use Amazon(Ivona) voices you need to get access key and secret key [here](http://www.ivona.com/us/for-business/speech-cloud/).

 Usage:
 SayIt adapter cannot be used alone.
 It must be controlled from javascript adapter or from "vis" with specific widget.
 After creation of adapter instance will can find following objects: